Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding

-is either a $2 \times 2$ canonical skew-symmetric matrix or a scalar zero (in the case of odd $n$).
-In this work, we focus on the even case, which is common in practice since the head dimensions in transformer models are typically even.
-As a result, a general solution to the 2D RoPE construction involves finding an orthogonal matrix $Q$ that simultaneously block-diagonalizes both $B_1$ and $B_2$.
-That is:
+associated with a complex conjugate eigenvalue pair \(\pm i\lambda_k\).
+When \(n\) is odd, this decomposition may also include a scalar zero block, corresponding to a zero eigenvalue.
+In this work, we focus on the even-dimensional case, which is common in practice since the head dimensions in Transformer models are typically even.

-Identifying such a matrix $Q$ is non-trivial and will be discussed later in this paper.
-In practice, a common choice is to set $Q = I$, the identity matrix, in which case $B_1$ and $B_2$ take the following simplified forms:

-where \(k\) is the number of blcoks.
-However, the form given in Eq.~\eqref{eq:B1 and B2 decomposition} does not necessarily guarantee \textit{reversibility}.
-Thus, additional constraints are required to ensure that the resulting encoding matrix $R_{\boldsymbol{x}}$ preserves injectivity, which we address in the next section.